Post-neutrality in Libraries, Archives and Museums

 Expected outcome: Three international peer reviewed articles

-Nanna Kann-Rasmussen (WP-leader) & postdoc NN
+Nanna Kann-Rasmussen (WP-leader) & Postdoc Jakob Westergren

 Work package 4 Establishing a framework for redefining the role and legitimacy of LAMs in the era of post-neutrality